marcelooliveira/RoadToMicroservices/Part 01/Article/Article.md

+﻿
-﻿# ASP.NET Core Road to Microservices Part 01: Building the Views
+# ASP.NET Core Road to Microservices Part 01: Building the Views
+### C#, .NET, .NET-Core, Dev, Beginner
+### The first of many articles featuring design patterns, architectural designs, frameworks and technologies leading to ASP.NET Core Microservices

-### Introduction
+## Introduction

 In this article I will show how to create a basic e-commerce application flow using ASP.NET Core, with the help of Visual Studio.